Shiuki/Shiuki/README.md

 - 👋 Hi, I’m @Shiuki
 - I might be slightly furry
-- You can reach me at shiuki@paws.eu.org
+- You can reach me at shiuki@ssh.ac

 Waaf~